-Follow section 3.2.2.4.18 Agreed-Upon Change to Website
+Agreed-Upon Change to Website v2

-- v2 in the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum. - A. The GTLSCA provides the specific web changes containing random values and the applicant must specific lists ("/.well-known/pike-validation") placed in the webpage content to verify the applicant possesses control rights over the fully qualified domain. - B. The validity period of the above random value may not exceed 30 days. - C. The random value must not appear in the request used to retrieve the file - D. GTLSCA must receive a successful HTTP response from the request (2xx HTTP status code must be received). - E. The GTLSCA does not support the HTTP redirect. - (4) Validation of the domain authentication or control for automatic certificate reissuance mechanism - Follow section 3.2.2.4.19 "Agreed-Upon Change to Website ACME" in the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum. - A. The GTLSCA confirms the applicant's control over a FQDN by validating domain control of the FQDN using the ACME HTTP Challenge method defined in
+- A. GTLSCA provides the specific web changes containing random values and the applicant must specific lists ("/.well-known/pki-validation") placed in the webpage content to verify the applicant possesses control rights over the fully qualified domain. - B. The validity period of the above random value may not exceed 30 days. - C. The random value must not appear in the request used to retrieve the file - D. GTLSCA must receive a successful HTTP response from the request (2xx HTTP status code must be received). - E. GTLSCA does not support the HTTP redirect. - (4) Validation of the domain authentication or control for automatic certificate reissuance mechanism

-Section 8.3 of RFC 8555.
+Agreed-Upon Change to Website - ACME of the Baseline Requirements.

-- B. The random value used for the validation in this mechanism must not be used for more than 30 days from its creation. - C. The GTLSCA must receive a successful HTTP response from the request (meaning a 2xx HTTP status code must be received). - D. The GTLSCA does not support the HTTP redirect. - 4.
-The GTLSCA may issue SSL/TLS certificates for the validated fully qualified domain name and other fully qualified domain names that end with all the labels of the validated fully qualified domain name.
+- A. GTLSCA confirms the applicant's control over a FQDN by validating domain control of the FQDN using the ACME HTTP Challenge method defined in Section 8.3 of RFC 8555. - B. The random value used for the validation in this mechanism must not be used for more than 30 days from its creation. - C. GTLSCA must receive a successful HTTP response from the request (meaning a 2xx HTTP status code must be received). - D. GTLSCA does not support the HTTP redirect.